-Walt Disney is alleviating in his own films, as when he introduces a dance number to a Grimm fairytale in Snow White and the Seven Dwarfs, or lets Jiminy Cricket guilelessly whistle through the hardship of living inside Pinocchio, a film tortured with its desire to be happy.
+Walt Disney alleviates his own films even as he makes them as traumatic as childhood.
+He introduces a dance number to a Grimm fairytale in Snow White and the Seven Dwarfs, or lets Jiminy Cricket whistle through the hardship of living inside Pinocchio, a film tortured with its desire to be happy.
 But there’s something cruelly non-alleviating about the bouncy brightness of Bambi.
-Childhood games lead to survival necessity, friendships turn into the obligation to mate, life creeps towards death and life again.
-The world of Bambi is so passively hostile that sweet things seem like fleeting distractions in a nihilist’s fantasy trip.
+Childhood games lead to survival necessity; friendships turn into the obligation to mate; life creeps towards death and life again.
+The world of Bambi is so passively hostile that sweet things seem like fleeting distractions in a traumatic childhood.
 This could easily be a child’s first encounter with death.

-But since the film is bookended by birth, the result is finding beauty in that hostility, looking at life as a compilation of hardships and still seeing the joy.
+But since the film is bookended by birth, the result is to find beauty in that hostility, to look at life as a compilation of hardships and still see the joy.
 The result, I think, is a little growing up.
 I don’t think even the most passive little viewer will be the same mental age after this 70-minute life cycle.
 The childhood of the animals is so vibrant and springy that even leaving home to find love is a tiny tragedy, abandoning old friends for the sake of physical attraction despite an ill-conceived promise to always stay together.
-Yes, there is the gut-punch involving Bambi’s mother, more powerfully conceived from the eye-level of a child (we aren’t present to see it happen, to get any closure, instead getting only a sinking silence and a distant father telling us that nothing will be the same).
+Yes, there is the gut-punch involving Bambi’s mother, more powerfully conceived from the eye-level of a child (we aren’t present to see it happen, to get any closure; instead we get only sinking silence and a distant father telling us that nothing will be the same).
 Yet beyond this famous moment (the film doesn’t dwell on it more than an animal would), the whole picture in Bambi is of a world where nice things don’t last.
-Children know that flowers wither in the winter, but perhaps not until Bambi will they realize that mommy and daddy are flowers.
-Or that they are too.
+Children know that flowers wither in the winter.
+Bambi taught them that mommy and daddy are flowers.

 Bambi, of course, doesn’t have a father for most of his life.
-His father is called the Great Prince of the Forest, which his mother utters with a shudder of reverence, and imparts the forest with its instinct for wisdom.
+His father is called the Great Prince of the Forest, which his mother utters with revererence.
+He imparts the forest with its instinct for wisdom.
 There’s something like a cold shiver at the end of Bambi, even in the midst of its life-renewing warmth, to realize that in this film absent fathers are a fact of nature, and that Bambi will be just as absent to his own children.
-In 1942 this might have been a vague caution, even a wartime necessity, but in 2019 it’s more a bitter truth.
+In 1942, this might have been a vague caution, even a wartime necessity, but in 2019 it’s more a bitter truth.
 Millennials know better than perhaps any generation that sometimes life doesn’t always give you a dad.
 Bambi is now an allegory for play in a broken home, a poetry of loneliness that hits harder the better you know it.
-Its fragrance has evolved; its niceness smells of tragedy like rotten flower stems.
-Why doesn’t Bambi come down from the cliff and help raise his children?
+Its fragrance has evolved; the flower smells wilted, even though it's new.
+Why won't Bambi come down from the cliff and help raise his children?
 Because he’s a dad now.

 This balance between a cognizant Disney cartoon world and the animal kingdom is the dark wit inside Bambi and perhaps why it has had so much influence on anime (Osamu Tezuka, the grandfather of manga and anime and creator of “Astro Boy,” cited Bambi as his favorite film, reportedly seeing it in theaters over eighty times).
 Nature is often unforgiving in anime, deep-hued, insensitive, and beautiful.
 Look at the similarities between Bambi’s father and the king of the forest in Princess Mononoke, not only in appearance but in framing, in the camera’s distance from glimpses of a wise and omnipresent protector figure.
 That film gives him a human face because it asks, as much of Studio Ghibli’s work does, that people see themselves in the world around them, particularly if they plan on living in it.
 Disney didn’t need human faces to get this across.
 Like nature itself, seventy-five years later, Bambi still has the power to make us grow up.